 Finally, all relevant technical aspects to perform flow simulations for wind energy applications are explained and the open issues are enumerated.

-The benchmark on numerical site calibration is still ongoing
+The benchmark on numerical site calibration now over

 On September, Meteodyn launched the Alaiz benchmark on Numerical Site Calibration, to support this IEC standard working group.
 The site calibration validation data are provided by The National Renewable Energy Centre in Spain (CENER).